eclipse-xpanse/xpanse-website/docs/ui.md

 ### Development

-DE65501201000000397175

-Code for UI implementation is available in [GitHub](https://github.com/eclipse-xpanse/xpanse-ui).
+Code for UI implementation is available in [here](https://github.com/eclipse-xpanse/xpanse-ui).

 #### Requirements

 1. Node.js and npm/yarn must be installed on the developer system.
 2. Steps to start the application is described [here](https://github.com/eclipse-xpanse/xpanse-ui/blob/main/README.md)
 3. Xpanse runtime to be available.
 Without which, the UI will start up but no functions are usable.

-#### Contribute

-Contribution to this UI project follows the same rules defined in [contribute](contribute) page.

 ### Access to UI